hmr9162-droid/MIAP-ZIM-Project/README.md

 + archival backups
 + providing research or access copies of archived sites

-Finally, as archivists, our project also aims to highlight the strengths and weaknesses of the `.zim` container format, compared to `.warc`, the existing web archiving standard.
+The preservation of web resources, like a Github repository, for offline access may prove to be an important skill for digital archivists.
+Our project also aims to highlight the strengths and weaknesses of the `.zim` container format, compared to `.warc`, the existing web archiving standard.
 We've run crawls on [FFmprovisr](https://amiaopensource.github.io/ffmprovisr/), an FFmpeg resource, and archived the site as both ffmprovisr.zim and ffmprovisr.warc.
 By comparing use-cases and key features, archivists can make stronger arguments for utilizing the `.zim` format for their projects.

 <br>